 The other thing to note is that you shouldn’t get too obsessed with – I’ve used extreme examples to prove a point and for most people it’s unlikely to be a major issue having the odd ‘large’ expansion image.
 But do be aware that there’s no such thing as a free lunch and anything loaded into memory during boot up will ultimately be ‘stealing’ that memory from your projects.
 So if you are seeing high memory use on boot up, take a look at your expansions to see if they are the culprit.
 A quick way of checking is to go to controller mode and temporarily rename the ‘Expansions‘ folder (e.g. ‘Expansions-Temp’); go back to standalone and if the memory issues or long boot times are fixed you know it’s the expansions causing the problems.

-Did this solve your MPC Live or MPC X memory and boot up problems?
+Did this solve your MPC Live, MPC One or MPC X memory and boot up problems?
 Let me know in the comments!

 BTW if you’re looking for some ‘real instrument’ expansions for the MPC X and MPC Live, check out my unique range of acoustically recorded instrument expansions featuring pianos, bass guitar, electric pianos, organs and acoustic drums kits.